viviandotdev/ObsidianVault/40 Spaces/Efforts/Life Optimization Coal Mine.md

 - [Animations.dev](https://animations.dev/)
 - [Center a Div - Josh W Comeau](https://www.joshwcomeau.com/css/center-a-div/)

 > People don't like to read, so I can just turn the books into a well-formatted book.
 People like visuals, present the information that is not just a string of text.
-People love comics and picture, present information with comics, why i want want to draw
+People love comics and picture, present information with comics, why i want want to draw.

 ### Productivity Tools for Everyday Life (Life Optimization)